The 25C tax credit is one of the best home upgrade incentives in years for homeowners. Find out if your home is eligible.

 - Which upgrades are eligible for the 25C tax credits

 - How the 25C tax credit works (and how to get it!)

 - Best ways to use the 25C tax credit for home energy upgrades

-- How to get home energy upgrades for no upfront cost—plus eligible tax credits and rebates
+- How to get home energy upgrades—plus eligible tax credits and rebates

 What is the 25C tax credit (aka the home energy tax credit)?